DRINKS MENU &

 To view our drinks menu and wine list in full, simply click on the title, and the full list for that section will appear.

 Come on in, take a seat and let us serve you a drink.
-In this new Covid Secure world, table service throughout the hotel, including Bar Fizz, is the new norm.
-Whatever your fancy, whether you're after a cup of tea or coffee, a soft drink - we'd recommend you try locally produced Posh Pop if you fancy something a bit different - cocktails, gin, spirits or wine, you've come to the right place.
+In our Covid Secure world, table service throughout the hotel, including Bar Fizz, is now the norm.
+Whatever your fancy, whether you're after a cup of tea or coffee, a soft drink, cocktails, gin, spirits or wine, you've come to the right place.
 Alcohol is served from 11am.

 Breakfast, Earl Grey, Green, Super Fruits, Peppermint, Chamomile & Decaffeinated